vdaas/vald/docs/user-guides/configuration.md

 - `agent.ngt.auto_index_length`

 <div class="notice">
-When Vald Agent NGT is indexing, all search requests to the target pod will be canceled.
+While the Vald Agent NGT is in the process of creating indexes, it will ignore all search requests to the target pods.
 </div>

 <div class="warning">